piedoom/portfolio/content/projects/resamplr.md

 +++
 title = "Resamplr"
 date = 2018-03-28
+tags = ["ui/ux","web app","audio"]
 [extra]
 video = "resamplr/banner.mp4"
 no_title_on_hover = true
+summary = "Resamplr has been a passion project of mine since High School.
+The goal is to create a modern and approachable audio software company.
+This is a summary of the past 5 years I've experimented with its design." duration_years = 5
 +++

 {{ key(title="Intro") }}

-Resamplr has been a passion project of mine since High School.
-The goal is to create a modern and approachable audio software company.
-This is a summary of the past 5 years I've experimented with its design.